Rise and Decline of the Third Reich: Air warfare

 Paratroops do not count for stacking, and negate the effect of rivers, but are lost permanently if not adjacent to a friendly unit when eliminated.
 They may also drop during armored exploitation.
-For the first half of the game the German FallSchirmJaeger Corps is the only paratroop unit on the map.
+For the first half of the game the German Fallschirmjäger Corps is the only paratroop unit on the map.
 Britain and Italy each add a paratroop corps to their forcepools in 1942 (the USSR adds two slightly weaker ones); the USA also has a paratroop corps in her forcepool.

 Up to five air factors may base at a city, or at an airbase counter (each major power has three of these, one of which may be placed each turn – once placed it can only be moved by SR or relocated to the country's capital if out of supply).
 Initially Germany has 6 air units and Italy 2 (i.e. 40 factors), against three British and two French (i.e. 25 factors).
 By the end of the war 5 German air units (i.e. 25 air factors, assuming some have been transferred to fight Allied bombers) might be facing 5 US, 4 British and 3 Soviet (i.e. 60 air factors).
 Air units may be voluntarily split up, and single factors may be rebuilt provided they are combined by SR to form a complete air unit.